 The normal mode instances do not use that simulation target.

 Because accelerator mode requires code generation, it imposes some requirements and limitations that do not apply to normal mode.
 Aside from these constraints, you can generally ignore simulation targets and their details when you execute a referenced model in accelerator mode.
-See Simulation Requirements and Limitations for details.
+For details, see Choose Simulation Modes for Model Hierarchies.

 Simulink by default generates the needed target from the referenced model: